fcanela/bernard/README.md

 });
 ```

-More examples available in `docs` directory.
+More examples available in `docs/examples` directory.

 ## <a name="contributing"></a> Contributing and help